seng438-winter-2023/seng438-a2-Racheld3/seng438-a2-team_number.md

 | Student 4: Isaiah Lemieux            |

 # 1 Introduction
-In this lab our group was able to apply the different concepts and practices we covered in lectures.
-We had to use both Junit, Javadoc, and Eclipse to test the given system JFreeChart.
+In this lab our group was able to review and apply the different concepts and practices we covered in lectures.
+Our goal was to learn the basics of automated unit testing based on the requirements of different methods of the system to be tested JFreeChart and its necessary libraries.
+We had to use Junit, the Java documentation for the system, and Eclipse to test this given system.
 Junit was used to create a testing environment which used mock testing and test cases.
-We were able to demonstrate the creation of unit tests and using mock objects within our unit test code.
+We were then able to demonstrate the creation of unit tests and using mock objects within our unit test code.

 # 2 Detailed description of unit test strategy